SacDeNoeuds/extended-guide/guides/building-libraries/documenting-and-testing.md

 My strategy is to adopt intermediary steps: **Source code -> Markdown -> HTML**.

-It gives me flexibility ; I can change the markdown generator and my markdown website separately, depending on new products reaching the market.
+It gives me flexibility ; I can change the markdown generator and the markdown website separately, depending on new products reaching the market.

 #### Source Code -> Markdown: